All Products

 ApsaraDB for MongoDB:Connect to an instance

-After creating an ApsaraDB for MongoDB instance, you must connect to the instance by using a client tool before you can use the instance.
+After you create an ApsaraDB for MongoDB instance, you must connect to it using a client tool.

 Prerequisites